adrianrudnik/ablegram/website/docs/service-arguments.md

 The specified delay is defined in milliseconds.

 This introduces a pause between indexing, which can be helpful if you have a slower system.

+## Webservice flags

+The webservice is responsible for providing the API and websocket endpoints.

+### `-master-password={password}`

+The master password is used to protect the API endpoints.
+It is used to authenticate admins.

+### `-trusted-platform={header}`

+The service will attempt to identify the client's IP address for guest access.

+If the service is running behind a reverse proxy, the client's IP address will most likely be in a separate header.

+The service should handle most common `X-Forwarded-For` headers, but if you are using a different header, you can specify it using this flag.

+For example, if you need to host the service behind [Cloudflare](https://developers.cloudflare.com/fundamentals/reference/http-request-headers/#cf-connecting-ip), you could select their `CF-Connecting-IP` header.

+For [Google App Engine](https://cloud.google.com/appengine/docs/flexible/reference/request-headers#app_engine-specific_headers), you could select their `X-Appengine-User-Ip` header.

+This will allow the owning guest and all Admins to see the associated IP address of the Client.
+Guests will not be able to see the IP address of other guests.